-Yet another impressive spot from the team behind Dirty French, Torrisi, Carbone, Parm, and ZZ’s Clam Bar, this spot's situated beneath the High Line and is done up to feel like you're at some tiny restaurant on the Italian coast.
-The space is full of plants, and pastel colors pop from the chandeliers, dishware and wall art.
-The food fits the vibe, as well -- the menu is almost entirely made up of seafood and veggies, keeping everything light, fresh and delicious.
+From the team behind Dirty French, Torrisi, Carbone, Parm, and ZZ’s Clam Bar, Santina is situated beneath the High Line and is done up to feel like you're at some tiny restaurant on the Italian coast, even though you're in the heart of the Meatpacking District.
+The space is full of plants, and pastel colors pop from the chandeliers, dishware, and wall art.
+The food fits the vibe as well -- the menu is almost entirely made up of seafood and vegetables, keeping everything light, fresh, and delicious.

 Bruno Pizza comes from Roberta’s and Acme alums and has a number of solid Neapolitan pizzas available, like the country ham and the nduja.
 Also look out for market options like diver scallops and local squid, and excellent pastas like bucatini and cavatappi.